Principal Quality Standards

 Download the Principal/Assistant Principal Rubric for the 2015-16 School Year

 Excel Version of the Colorado State Model Evaluation Principal System

 The Excel Colorado Model Evaluation System has been designed to be an easy and intuitive system to help Colorado districts implement the model system.
-Currently, CDE is making improvements to these tools for the 2014-15 school year.
-Updated versions will be posted by Aug.
-1, 2014.
+The tool necessitates that the user has access to Microsoft excel 2010 or higher.